cheeseweasel/amz_sp_api/lib/vendor-direct-fulfillment-shipping-api-model/README.md

 end

 api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::VendorShippingLabelsApi.new
-body = AmzSpApi::VendorDirectFulfillmentShippingApiModel::CreateShippingLabelsRequest.new # CreateShippingLabelsRequest | The request payload that contains parameters for creating shipping labels. purchase_order_number = 'purchase_order_number_example' # String | The purchase order number for which you want to return the shipping labels.
+body = AmzSpApi::VendorDirectFulfillmentShippingApiModel::CreateShippingLabelsRequest.new # CreateShippingLabelsRequest | The request payload containing parameters for creating shipping labels. purchase_order_number = 'purchase_order_number_example' # String | The purchase order number for which you want to return the shipping labels.
 It should be the same purchaseOrderNumber as received in the order.